Crypto Accounting Microsoft Dynamics 365 Integration (2026)

 Sources

-• Export is plumbing not assurance — classification/cost-basis/fair-value remain auditor judgements; confirm posting design with auditor and Dynamics administrator; not accounting advice
+• The classification, multi-entity, and intercompany treatments remain auditor judgements; confirm the posting design with your auditor and Dynamics administrator.
+Not accounting advice.

 Editorial disclaimer